konveyor/enhancements/enhancements/migration-waves/README.md

 ![Migration Waves view - Stakeholders](images/migration-waves-stakeholders-compound.png?raw=true "Migration Waves view - Stakeholders")

 - **Status**: Compound expandable section for the migration waves to reflect status data.
-This section is explained in depth in the related [tackle-jira-integration](https://github.com/konveyor/enhancements/pull/85) enhancement.
+This section is explained in depth in the related [tackle-jira-integration](https://github.com/konveyor/enhancements/pull/85) enhancement. **This section will only be displayed if there is at least one Issue Manager configured in the Konveyor instance**

 ![Migration Waves view - Status](images/migration-waves-status-compound.png?raw=true "Migration Waves view - Status")